PaccMann/paccmann_sarscov2/README.md

 ## Requirements

 - `conda>=3.7`
-- The following data from [here](https://ibm.ent.box.com/v/paccmann-sarscov2-data)
+- The following data from this [Box link](https://ibm.ent.box.com/v/paccmann-sarscov2-data).
-  View the respective README.md files on data sources.
+  View the respective `README.md` files on data sources.
 - The git repos linked in the [previous section](#description)

 <!-- **NOTE:** please refer to the [README.md](https://ibm.ent.box.com/v/paccmann-pytoda-data/file/548614344106) and to the manuscript for details on the datasets used and the preprocessing applied. -->